-- B.4.1 For the purposes of this section, major traffic offences include, but is not limited to: - (i) dangerous driving, - (ii) driving whilst disqualified, - (iii) failure to stop after an accident, - (iv) driving without valid insurance, - (v) careless driving, and - (vi) driving a vehicle with mechanical defectives (such as brakes, steering, tyres, etc.) - B.4.2 If the applicant has been convicted of one major traffic offence, then a licence application will normally be refused until the applicant has completed a period of at least three (3) years free from conviction. - B.4.3 If the applicant has been convicted of more than one major traffic offence then a licence application will normally be refused until the applicant has completed a period of at least seven (7) years free from conviction.
-Where the combination of offences is considered to be of increased risk to the public, a period longer than seven (7) years may be substituted by the Council dependent on the extent of the risk to the public. - B.4.4 If the applicant has been convicted of a combination of three (3) or more offences of no valid insurance and/or driving whilst disqualified then the Council believes that person causes an unacceptable risk to public safety and a licence will ordinarily be refused. - B.4.5 "Totting up" under section 35 of the Road Traffic Offenders Act 1988
+- B.4.1 For the purposes of this section, major traffic offences include, but is not limited to: - (i) dangerous driving, - (ii) driving whilst disqualified, - (iii) failure to stop after an accident, - (iv) driving without valid insurance, - (v) careless driving, and - (vi) driving a vehicle with mechanical defectives (such as brakes, steering, tyres, etc.) - B.4.2 If the applicant has been convicted of one major traffic offence, then a licence application will normally be refused until the applicant has completed a period of at least seven (7) years free from conviction. - B.4.3 If the applicant has been convicted of more than one major traffic offence then a licence application will normally be refused until the applicant has completed a period of at least fifteen (15) years free from conviction.
+Where the combination of offences is an increased risk to the public, a period longer than fifteen (15) years may be substituted by the Council dependant on the extent of the risk to the public. - B.4.4 If the applicant has been convicted of a combination of three (3) or more offences of no valid insurance and/or driving whilst disqualified then the Council believes that person causes an unacceptable risk to public safety and a licence will ordinarily be refused.

+"Totting up" under section 35 of the Road Traffic Offenders Act 1988

-Where an applicant/licence holder has been disqualified from driving by the courts under the "totting up" procedure, the Council will normally refuse an application until there has been a period of twelve (12) months free of relevant convictions.
+B.4.5 Where an applicant/licence holder has been disqualified from driving by the courts under the "totting up" procedure, the Council will normally refuse an application until there has been a period of twelve (12) months free of relevant convictions.
 If the applicant has demonstrated to the court "exceptional hardship" and avoided a driving disqualification, applications will still normally be refused until there has been a period of twelve (12) months free of relevant convictions.
-The Council believe that the risk to the public is sufficient to maintain this consistent stance.
+If the application is sufficient to maintain this consistent stance.

-B.4.6 Failure to declare motoring offences
+Failure to declare motoring offences

-Where an applicant/licence holder fails to disclose motoring offences on their application form, even if they have been declared on previous applications or are spent, the Council will normally deal with this by way of the issuing of penalty points.
+B.4.6 Where an applicant/licence holder fails to disclose motoring offences on their application form, even if they have been declared on previous applications or are spent, the Council will normally deal with this by way of the issuing of penalty points.
 If, however, the Council determines that there was a premeditated intention to deceive, the matter will be considered as an offence of dishonesty and dealt with in accordance with that section of this policy.